Call Center Analytics: What They are and How to Use Them Effectively

 4. Agent Engagement Through Recognition & Gamification

-use call center analytics data for agent recognition and engagement opportunities
+Call center analytics data enables real-time agent recognition and gamified engagement based on actual performance.

 5. Automated Quality Assurance & Compliance